A fraction is a part of a whole

 In this case it is easy, because we know that 1/4

 is the same as 2/8 :

-But it can be harder to make the denominators the same, so you may need to use one of these methods (they both work, use which one you prefer):
+But when it is hard to make the denominators the same, use one of these methods (they both work, use the one you prefer):

 Visit the Fractions Index to find out even more.